liamzdenek/ferment-ai/memory-bank/progress.md

    - `SendEmailTool`: Tool for sending messages between agents
    - `ExitPointTool`: Tool for finishing virtual model execution

-3. **Runtime Components**: We have implemented the core runtime components:
-   - `Journal`: Central source of truth for the system (as a pure runtime component, not a Construct)
-   - `RuntimeModule`: Interface for runtime modules with a single initialize function
-   - `createStandardRuntimeModule`: Helper function to create a standard runtime module
-   - `createCoreConstructsRuntimeModule`: Function that creates a runtime module for core constructs
-   - `HttpApplication`: HTTP API for the system with `addModule` interface
-   - Binding classes for all construct types (ModelBinding, AgentContextBinding, ToolBinding, SendEmailToolBinding, ExitPointToolBinding)

-4. **TypeScript Configuration**: We have configured TypeScript for the project, including module resolution and other compiler options.
+3. **TypeScript Configuration**: We have configured TypeScript for the project, including module resolution and other compiler options.

 4. **Dependencies**: We have installed the necessary dependencies, including:
    - `constructs`: AWS CDK constructs library
    - `zod`: Schema validation library
    - `zod-to-json-schema`: Converts Zod schemas to JSON Schema

+5. **ECS Architecture Design**: We have designed a new architecture based on the Entity-Component-System pattern:
+   - **Journal**: The central "World" that stores all entities, components, systems, and processes
+   - **Entity**: A unique identifier with associated components
+   - **Component**: Pure data objects attached to entities
+   - **System**: Event-based callbacks that respond to journal events and create Processes
+   - **Process**: Represents operations like agent calls and tool calls
+   - **Module**: A function that converts constructs into entities, components, systems, etc.
+   - **Entrypoint**: Defines how to start an execution of a journal

 ## What's Left to Build

-### Phase 1: Foundation (In Progress)

-- [x] **Project Setup**
-  - [x] Initialize repository
-  - [x] Set up build system
-  - [x] Configure TypeScript
-  - [x] Configure testing framework (Jest issues resolved)

-- [x] **Core Construct System**
-  - [x] Implement base Construct class
-  - [x] Create VirtualModel construct
-  - [x] Develop AgentContext construct
-  - [x] Implement Model interface
-  - [x] Create Tool interface
-  - [x] Develop Entrypoint and ExitPoint constructs

-- [x] **Journal System**
-  - [x] Define journal event structure
-  - [x] Implement event publishing
-  - [x] Create subscription mechanism
-  - [x] Develop serialization/deserialization
-  - [x] Implement event filtering

-### Phase 2: Core Functionality (Not Started)

-- [x] **Runtime System**
-  - [x] Implement RuntimeModule interface
-  - [x] Create standard runtime module implementation
-  - [x] Implement core constructs runtime module
-  - [x] Create HttpApplication for API access
-  - [ ] Develop message handling

-- [ ] **Tool System**
-  - [ ] Implement base Tool class
-  - [ ] Create schema validation
-  - [ ] Develop tool execution
-  - [ ] Implement error handling
-  - [ ] Create basic tool library

-- [ ] **API Layer**
-  - [ ] Create API server
-  - [ ] Implement endpoints
-  - [ ] Develop streaming support
-  - [ ] Create journal-based state management

-### Phase 3: Enhanced Features (Not Started)

-- [ ] **Advanced Tool Library**
-  - [ ] File system tools
-  - [ ] Command execution tools
-  - [ ] Web API tools
-  - [ ] Utility tools

-- [ ] **Enhanced Agent Context**
-  - [ ] Context windowing
-  - [ ] Priority-based message handling
-  - [ ] Advanced prompt construction

-- [ ] **Configuration Enhancements**
-  - [ ] L2 constructs for common patterns
-  - [ ] Configuration validation
-  - [ ] Error reporting

-- [ ] **Journal Enhancements**
-  - [ ] Efficient serialization
-  - [ ] Compression
-  - [ ] Selective event filtering

-### Phase 4: Refinement (Not Started)
+### Phase 1: ECS Foundation (In Progress)

+- [ ] **New Journal Implementation**
+  - [ ] Create Journal class with ECS support
+  - [ ] Implement entity management
+  - [ ] Implement component management
+  - [ ] Implement system management
+  - [ ] Implement process management
+  - [ ] Implement event handling
+  - [ ] Implement serialization/deserialization

+- [ ] **Module System**
+  - [ ] Create Module interface
+  - [ ] Implement initializeJournal function
+  - [ ] Create CoreConstructsModule

+- [ ] **HttpApplication Updates**
+  - [ ] Update HttpApplication to use new Journal
+  - [ ] Implement execute endpoint with async iterable
+  - [ ] Update state endpoint for full serialization

+### Phase 2: Component and System Implementation

+- [ ] **Core Components**
+  - [ ] Create AgentComponent
+  - [ ] Create ModelComponent
+  - [ ] Create ToolComponent
+  - [ ] Create EntrypointComponent
+  - [ ] Create ExitPointComponent

+- [ ] **Core Systems**
+  - [ ] Create AgentSystem
+  - [ ] Create ToolSystem
+  - [ ] Create EntrypointSystem
+  - [ ] Create ExitPointSystem

+- [ ] **Process Implementation**
+  - [ ] Create AgentProcess
+  - [ ] Create ToolProcess
+  - [ ] Implement process lifecycle management

+### Phase 3: Migration and Integration

+- [ ] **Construct to Entity Conversion**
+  - [ ] Implement conversion of AgentContext to entities/components
+  - [ ] Implement conversion of Model to entities/components
+  - [ ] Implement conversion of Tool to entities/components
+  - [ ] Implement conversion of Entrypoint to entities/components
+  - [ ] Implement conversion of ExitPoint to entities/components

+- [ ] **Demo Application Updates**
+  - [ ] Update demo to use new ECS architecture
+  - [ ] Create examples of different entity/component configurations
+  - [ ] Demonstrate process creation and execution

+### Phase 4: Refinement and Enhancement

 - [ ] **Performance Optimization**
-  - [ ] Profiling
+  - [ ] Optimize entity/component lookups
-  - [ ] Memory usage optimization
+  - [ ] Implement efficient serialization
-  - [ ] Latency reduction
+  - [ ] Reduce memory usage

 - [ ] **Documentation**
-  - [ ] API reference
+  - [ ] Document ECS architecture
-  - [ ] User guides
+  - [ ] Create API references
-  - [ ] Examples
+  - [ ] Write usage examples
-  - [ ] Tutorials
+  - [ ] Develop tutorials

 - [ ] **Testing**
-  - [ ] Unit tests
-  - [ ] Integration tests
+  - [ ] Create unit tests for Journal, Entity, Component, System, Process
-  - [ ] Performance tests
+  - [ ] Develop integration tests for the complete system
-  - [ ] Compatibility tests
+  - [ ] Implement performance tests

-- [ ] **Bug Fixes and Improvements**
-  - [ ] Address feedback
-  - [ ] Fix issues
-  - [ ] Enhance usability

 ## Known Issues

-1. **TypeScript Errors**: There are TypeScript errors related to missing type declarations for Express, CORS, and body-parser, as well as issues with the Node type from the constructs package.

-2. **Tool Implementation**: The tool implementations need to be enhanced with better error handling and validation.

-3. **Module Resolution**: There are some issues with TypeScript module resolution that need to be addressed.

-6. **HttpApplication Implementation**: We need to implement the HttpApplication class in the core-constructs-runtime package.

-7. **Processor/Runtime Module Interface**: We need to create a processor/runtime module interface to validate that all necessary modules are available to execute the constructs.

-8. **Implementation Plans**: We have created detailed implementation plans for the module system and core constructs in `memory-bank/implementation-plan.md` and `memory-bank/core-constructs-implementation.md`.
+1. **Architecture Transition**: We need to carefully manage the transition from the current architecture to the new ECS architecture to avoid breaking existing functionality.

+2. **Performance Concerns**: The ECS architecture may introduce performance overhead, especially for serialization/deserialization of the full state.

+3. **Compatibility**: We need to ensure that the new architecture is compatible with existing code that uses the current architecture.

+4. **Learning Curve**: The ECS architecture introduces new concepts that may require a learning curve for developers familiar with the current architecture.

 ## Next Milestones

-1. **Implement HttpApplication** (Target: Week 1) ✅
-   - Created the HttpApplication class in the runtime package
-   - Implemented the serve operation to initialize the HTTP API
-   - Integrated with the journal system
-   - Added support for plugins and custom routes

-2. **Create ModuleProcessor** (Target: Week 1) ✅
-   - Implemented the ModuleProcessor class in the runtime package
-   - Added validation for construct binding
-   - Created clear error messages for missing modules
-   - Added support for executing runtime modules

-3. **Fix TypeScript Errors** (Target: Week 2) ✅
-   - Add type declarations for Express, CORS, and body-parser
-   - Address other TypeScript errors in the implementation
-   - Ensure type safety throughout the codebase

-4. **Implement Module System** (Target: Week 2) ✅
-   - Implement the `.addModule` interface in the HttpApplication class
-   - Fix the binding class factory to properly initialize with the journal
-   - Update the core-constructs-runtime-module to properly use the binding classes
-   - Ensure modules have access to the journal

-5. **Implement Core Constructs** (Target: Week 2) ✅
-   - Build out the core constructs in the core-constructs-lib
-   - Create corresponding implementations in the core-constructs-runtime
-   - Implement the SendEmailTool and ExitPointTool
-   - Enhance the AgentContext class with better tool management

-6. **Enhance Tool Implementations** (Target: Week 3)
-   - Improve error handling in tool implementations
-   - Add validation for tool inputs and outputs
-   - Implement proper journal event handling
-   - Add unit tests for tool implementations

-7. **Enhance Demo Application** (Target: Week 3)
-   - Expand the demo application to showcase more features
-   - Demonstrate the full lifecycle from construct definition to execution
-   - Create examples of different agent configurations
-   - Show how to use the journal system for state management

-8. **Implement Testing** (Target: Week 3)
-   - Create unit tests for all components
-   - Develop integration tests for the complete system
-   - Implement test fixtures and mocks
-   - Ensure high test coverage

-9. **Create Documentation** (Target: Week 4)
+1. **Implement New Journal Class** (Target: Week 1)
+   - Create Journal class with ECS support
+   - Implement entity, component, system, and process management
+   - Implement event handling
+   - Implement serialization/deserialization

+2. **Create Module System** (Target: Week 1)
+   - Create Module interface
+   - Implement initializeJournal function
+   - Create CoreConstructsModule

+3. **Update HttpApplication** (Target: Week 2)
+   - Update HttpApplication to use new Journal
+   - Implement execute endpoint with async iterable
+   - Update state endpoint for full serialization

+4. **Implement Core Components and Systems** (Target: Week 2)
+   - Create components for each construct type
+   - Create systems for each operation
+   - Implement process lifecycle management

+5. **Update Demo Application** (Target: Week 3)
+   - Update demo to use new ECS architecture
+   - Create examples of different entity/component configurations
+   - Demonstrate process creation and execution

+6. **Create Documentation and Tests** (Target: Week 4)
+   - Document ECS architecture
    - Create API references
-   - Write usage examples
+   - Write unit and integration tests
-   - Develop architectural overviews
-   - Create tutorials for common use cases
+   - Develop tutorials

 ## Demo Applications

 ### Main Demo

 A barebones demo application has been created in 'packages/demo/src/main.ts' that shows how the app will be initialized and navigated.
 It demonstrates a two-agent model with a junior engineer and senior engineer that can communicate with each other.
+This demo will be updated to use the new ECS architecture.

 To build and run the main demo application: